jemromerol/apasvo/README.rst

 OS X
 ----

-Sorry, but a precompiled version for OS X is not available yet.
+Sorry, but no precompiled version for OS X is available yet.
 You can try to install it from Python repositories or from source by following a similar procedure to that described for `Linux`_.

 ===========
 Screenshots